subomionanuga/CV/README.md

 Having spent the past few years in a career in Finance, I recently took the plunge and headed to Makers Academy to begin my journey towards becoming an amazing Software Developer.
 I am an "entertainer" personality type (probably not expected from someone with a finance background) and this is reflected in how I interact with friends and colleagues in any environment.
 I thrive in environments where I am always being challenged and being able to learn from others

-Having survived 12 intense weeks at Makers, I am now ready for my first job as Junior Software Developer and cannot be any more excited make real-world impact with the things I have learnt.
+As I embark on my Makers journey, I am excited to learn from my course coaches and cohort mates with the aim of becoming a full fledged Software Developer ready to make real-word impact.

 ## Skills